Ninja-Squad/ninja-squad.github.com/_posts/2016-12-22-what-is-new-angular-2.3-and-2.4.md

 And now the framework should be called just "Angular".

 Don't worry, these releases are not a complete rewrite with no backward compatibility like Angular 2 was.
 They will _maybe_ contain deprecations and new APIs.
-Technically Angular 4 is a new major release because it contains a breaking change: TypeScript 2.1+ will be required if you use it, whereas you currently can use 1.8+.
+Technically Angular 4 is a new major release because it contains a breaking change: the minimum version of TypeScript, if you use it, will be 2.1, whereas the current minimum version is 1.8.
 Nothing too scary.

 Back to our 2.3 and 2.4 releases: what's new in these small releases?